milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-04/README.md

 #### MySQL Notes
 * **ATTENTION:** the *Table Name* in MySQL is "**itmd521**" because MySql didn't allow me to create a table with the name of 521
 * To create the table I used **int** for **Temperature** and varchar for other columns
+* GenerateDataBase.sql file includes the scripts which I used to create the database
 #### Python Notes
 * I parsed the data and inserted them into MySQL using **Python3** and **mysql.connector**.
 * To install mysql.connector I used "**sudo apt-get install python3-mysql.connector**"